 As an BBC/AHRC New Generation Thinker, I work with the media - particularly BBC Radio 3 - to adapt my research for public broadcast.
-I am also acting as a historical advisor for the V&A's forthcoming exhibition, Fashioning Masculinities (2022).
+I am also acting as an advisor for the V&A's forthcoming exhibition, Fashioning Masculinities: The Art of Menswear (2022).

 I am the course convenor for:

 London Life in the Eighteenth Century: Society and Culture